kanboard/plugin-chat/README.md

 This is a very basic and minimalist chat extension.

 The goal is **NOT** to replace full-featured traditional chat applications.
-If you need a more elaborated chat system, use something like Slack, Mattermost, RocketChat, Jabber or IRC.
+If you need something more elaborated, you should probably use Slack, Mattermost, RocketChat, Jabber or IRC.

 Screenshots
 -----------